 The terms of our client contracts typically range from three to eight years.
 Many of our client contracts can be terminated by our clients with or without cause, with three to six months' notice and, in most cases, without penalty.
 The termination of a substantial percentage of these contracts could adversely affect our business and reduce our revenue.
-Contracts that will expire on or before March 31, 2013 (including work orders/statement of works that will expire on or before March 31, 2013 although the related master services agreement has been renewed) represented approximately 12.5% of our revenue and 15.1% of our revenue less repair payments from our clients in fiscal 2012.
+Contracts that will expire on or before March 31, 2013 although the related master services agreement has been renewed) represented approximately 12.5% of our revenue and 15.1% of our revenue less repair payments from our clients in fiscal 2012.
 Failure to meet contractual requirements could result in cancellation or non-renewal of a contract.
 Some of our contracts may be terminated by the client if certain of our key personnel working on the client project leave our employment and we are unable to find suitable replacements.
 In addition, a contract termination or significant reduction in work assigned to us by a major client could cause us to experience a higher than expected number of unassigned employees, which would increase our cost of revenue as a percentage of revenue until we are able to reduce or reallocate our headcount.
 We may not be able to replace any client that elects to terminate or not renew its contract with us, which would adversely affect our business and revenue.
 For example, one of our largest auto claims clients by revenue contribution in fiscal 2012 has terminated its contract with us with effect from April 18, 2012.
 This client accounted for 10.4% and 7.5% of our revenue and 1.3% and 1.9% of our revenue less repair payments in fiscal 2012 and 2011, respectively.
-For more information, see "- Recent concerns over increases in car insurance premiums have led the UK competition authority to investigate referral fees, such as those paid to accident management companies and insurance companies of "non-fault" drivers, which could have a material adverse effect
+For more information, see "- Recent concerns over increases in car insurance premiums have led to investigations by the UK competition authority on whether any market practice, such as the payment of referral fees to accident management companies and insurance companies of "non-fault" drivers, restricts or distorts competition in connection with the provision of motor insurance, a